paxpar-tech/pp-docus-visio/content/30.nuxt_studio/escape.md

 To be sure to exit the multiple cursors, I tend to press the escape key even if I'm not in multiple cursor, resulting in exiting the editor.

+We may restrict the escape key behaviour to file browser and not in the editor.